wireshell/wireshell/docs/commands/module.md

 ### Examples

-For more information on values and module authioring, visit the great generator [modules.pw](http://modules.pw/).
+For more information on values and module authoring, visit the great generator [modules.pw](http://modules.pw/).

 ---